To get your GED diploma, you need to pass 4 GED subject tests. These subjects include Social Studies, Science, Language Arts, and Math.

 Free learning services, video lessons, and practice tests that are available on this website will also help students enhance their skills and get their diplomas efficiently.

 The GED test may now also be taken in an online format.
-Learn more here about -> online GED testing, and the HiSET alternative is also available online.
-Check here for more information about -> the HiSET-At-Home exam.
+Learn more about online GED testing here, and the HiSET alternative is also available online.
+Check this page with information about the HiSET-At-Home exam.

 GED Test Language options

-The GED exam is offered in English and Spanish with special formats available for the visually handicapped and at some testing sites in French as well.
+The GED exam is offered in English and Spanish, with special formats available for the visually handicapped, and at some testing sites, it is offered in French as well.

 Special arrangements for physically disabled applicants are possible; please contact the office of the Chief Examiner for arrangements and official approval.
 Students can view their GED scores and transcripts right after testing.